 Fiscal Oversight Expenditure Management Tools

-Use these tools to promote real-time collaboration between the district superintendent, treasurer and board of education.
-Will assist districts as they formulate and evaluate responses to rapidly changing educational and financial environments.
+These tools may be used to promote real-time collaboration between the district superintendent, treasurer and board of education and will assist districts as they formulate and evaluate responses to rapidly changing educational and financial environments.

 Recommended Best Practices